DeSantis suggests vaccines hurt fertility. A study indicates otherwise — but says catching coronavirus might.

 The findings were consistent across the type of vaccine used and whether the participants had received one or two shots of a vaccine.

-The researchers did not offer a conclusion on long-term fertility, though they said “it is unlikely that adverse effects on fertility could arise many months after vaccination.”
+The researchers did not offer a conclusion on long-term fertility, although they said “it is unlikely that adverse effects on fertility could arise many months after vaccination.”
 None of the women were receiving fertility treatment, and all filled in questionnaires at eight-week intervals for up to a year.
-The vaccinated participants were trying to conceive, on average, three and a half months after getting immunized.
+The vaccinated participants were trying to conceive, on average, 3½ months after getting immunized.

 There has been some speculation that coronavirus vaccines could attack the placenta, possibly leading to miscarriage or infertility, but many medical experts have said such fears are groundless.